MikheilKvizhinadze2001/ML_playground/README.md

 Link to Dataset:
 https://www.kaggle.com/datasets/karakaggle/kaggle-cat-vs-dog-dataset

-Conclusion
+### Conclusion
 These projects collectively showcase various machine learning techniques applied to different datasets.
 They highlight the strengths and limitations of each method, emphasizing the importance of model selection and tuning based on specific tasks and datasets.

-If you have any questions, contact me mikheilkvizhinadze@gmail.com
+If you have any questions, contact me at mikheilkvizhinadze@gmail.com